dnicolson/Bluetooth-Keyboard-Enhancer/README.md

 Alternatively, you can run `bke`  (or `bke&` to run in the background) from the terminal.

+## Security

+macOS Catalina has increased the security of keyboard input, the `bke` binary must now be added to the following panes under Security & Privacy > Privacy:
+- Accessibility
+- Input Monitoring

+### Terminal
+The `Secure Keyboard Entry` menu option must be disabled (it is by default).

+### iTerm2
+By default keyboard input is secure, the following command must run to enable `bke` (useful for `vim`):
+`defaults write com.googlecode.iterm2 "Secure Input" 0`

 ## Compilation

 The following command will manually compile the binary: